 It’s well known that Timothy Dalton is not comfortable dressed up, and here he forgoes the tie.
 Without a tie he looks more comfortable, and it’s okay to wear a casual suit—like one made of beige gaberdine—without a tie.
 The darker business suits that Dalton wears in Licence to Kill don’t work nearly as well sans tie.
 His cream shirt has an undersized spread collar, a placket front and 1-button cuffs.
 Dalton wears brown slip-ons and a brown belt.

-Grey isn’t a very popular colour for linen, which is typically in its natural beige colour.
+Grey isn’t a very popular colour for linen, which is most often found in its natural beige colour.
 When not natural, other earth tones, white and blue are still far more popular than grey linen.
-But this grey linen is quite appropriate for Bond’s arrival in the Bahamas in Casino Royale.
+But this grey linen suit made by Brioni is quite appropriate for Bond’s arrival in the Bahamas in Casino Royale.
 The suit coat has a 3-button front, 4-button cuffs, double vents and flapped pockets, cut with straight shoulders and roped sleeveheads.

 Bond’s shirt is white with fancy self patterns, alternating track stripes with large and small chains on a white open plain-weave.
 The shirt has shorts sleeves, shoulder straps, a placket front, back darts and a large, two-button spread collar.
 Bond wears dark brown suede 2-eyelet derby shoes and commits the faux pas of wearing a black leather belt with brown shoes.
 The sunglasses are from Persol, model 2244.